menhera-org/ftth-sip/SPECS.md

 - In SDP, `m=audio` line is required and PCMU is mandatory.
 - In SDP, `a=sendrecv` must be set.
 - In SDP, `a=ptime:20` is expected per NTT specs.
+- Almost certainly, symmetric RTP is not permitted.